michaeladavis2308/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 9-John_Doe
 - Write a script that sets the mode of the file hello to this: -rwxr-x-wx

+* 10-mirror_permissions
+- a script that sets the mode of the file hello the same as olleh’s mode:-rw-rw-r--

 * 13-change_group
 - a script that changes the group owner to school for the file hello